rowaidsayyed/learning-journal/CSS.md

 - hex code
 - RGB values

-We can change the color for many things like
+we can change the color for many things like
 - Text
 - Background